hcai-mms/hcai-mms.github.io/_persons/melchiorre.md

 ####
 ---

-Hola!
+I am a PostDoc in Machine Learning and Computer Science at the Institute of Computational Perception at Johannes Kepler University Linz, Austria.

-I am a Ph.D. student at the Institute of Computational Perception and at the Multimedia Mining and Search Group at the Johannes Kepler University Linz, Austria.
+My current research is on Generative Retrieval applied to Recommendation and Multimodal Recommender Systems.

-I studied Engineering in Computer Science in my Bachelor at Università degli Studi di Napoli Federico II and in my Master at Sapienza - Università di Roma where I both graduated with full marks.
+My past research specializes in recommender system algorithms, explainable AI, and fairness in machine learning.
+My work has been published in esteemed conferences and journals such as RecSys, ECML-PKDD, ECIR, AI Magazine, and Information Processing & Management.

-My main interests revolve around the topics of recommender system algorithms, explainability in AI, and bias & fairness.
-I am particularly enthusiastic about developing interpretable models and explainability methods for recommender systems, especially in the music domain.
-I am also interested in investigating the relationships between users’ characteristics and music preference and consumption.
+Additionally, I led two science communication projects showcased at the international Ars Electronica Festival in Linz,